-The Best Window Coverings for Pet Owners in Kingsport02/08/2017Jacob Hayes Photo courtesy patchattack via Flickr (Creative Commons) It’s a scenario pet owners in Kingsport know all too well: leaving your home only to glance behind and see your four-legged friend’s face in the window as you walk away.
+The Best Window Coverings for Pet Owners in Kingsport02/08/2017Jacob Hayes Photo courtesy patchattack via Flickr (Creative Commons) It’s a scenario Kingsport pet owners know all too well: leaving your home only to glance behind and see your four-legged friend’s face in the window as you walk away.
 For pet owners with certain window treatments, frequent trips to the window could spell disaster, as dogs and cats can cause some of the worst harm to your window treatments.
-So how do you protect against pet damage?
+So what can you do to protect against pet damage?
 The easiest way is to install a pet-friendly window covering that can handle even the most finicky pets.
 Here are some of the best (and worst) window treatments for pet owners in TN.
 Non Pet-Friendly Window Treatments We’ll start by taking a look at which window treatments pet owners should avoid.
 Window Coverings With Cords Similar to window safety for children, cords are a big issue for pet owners.
 Dogs and cats alike are known to play with dangling cords, which can result in damage to your window covering or worse, injury to your pet.
 Opt instead for window treatments without cords, whether they’re shutters that attach to the window frame or other window coverings that have a bottom-up top-down configuration or are motorized.
 Metal Blinds Photo courtesy Carlos Castro via Flickr (Creative Commons).
 Metal blinds are probably the absolute worst window treatment for homes with pets.
-Not only do the blinds typically operate via cord, but they’re very susceptible to damage from even the most gentle pets.
+Not only do the blinds typically operate via cord, but they’re very vulnerable to damage from even the most gentle pets.
 Dogs or cats peeking through aluminum blinds can warp, bend, or even snap the flimsy slats, resulting in you having to replace the entire window treatment.
-Fabric Window Coverings Fabrics may be something to avoid, depending on your pet and the style of window treatment.
+Fabric Window Coverings Depending on your pet and the type of window covering, fabrics may or may not be something to avoid.
 Long fabrics like drapes can “puddle” on the floor, making them easy for dirty paws to stain.
 Fabric window coverings also tend to collect pet hair which eliminates any fashion value they can add.
 Lastly, fabrics can tear, which means trouble for cat owners.
 Top Recommendations for Pet-Friendly Window Treatments Now that you’ve seen which window treatments don’t mix well with pets, we’ll dive into the more pet-friendly window treatments.
 Wood and Faux-Wood Blinds Many of the problems aluminum blinds have, wood and faux-wood blinds solve for pet owners.
 No matter if your pet wants to poke its head through the window, resilient wood blinds can handle more abuse than their aluminum counterparts.
 Plus, their typical wide slats make it harder for pets to get their arms or necks tangled in them.
 But, make sure that if you choose wood or faux-wood blinds that you go with ones without cords.
-Plantation Shutters - A Pet Owner’s Best Window Treatment If you’re concerned about damage to your window treatments or injury to your pet caused by window treatments, plantation shutters can help assuage those concerns.
+Plantation Shutters - A Pet Owner’s Best Window Treatment If injury to your pet or damage to your window treatment has you worried, plantation shutters can help assuage those concerns.
 Since they mount directly into the window frame, there are no hanging cords or fabric that may cause trouble.
 What’s more, even if your pet is able to reach them, Polywood® plantation shutters are scratch resistant and extremely durable so damage is rarely a concern.
 Plantation shutters can help keep pets happy too.
 Have a dog that likes to look out the window as you head out?
 Shutters can make it easy without much risk of damage.
-Does the kitten like to have a patch of sunlight to nap in?
+Does the cat like to have a patch of sunlight to nap in?
 Just adjust the louvers and let the light come through without giving up your privacy.
 In short, plantation shutters are the best window covering for homeowners with pets.
 Make New Window Treatments Your Pet Project Ready to get a new window covering that’s the right fit for both you and your dog or cat?
-Call Sunburst Shutters Kingsport at 276-378-7422 today to see all your window covering options.
+Call Sunburst Shutters Kingsport at 276-685-5343 today to see all your window covering options.
 Your pet will be glad you did.